imagej/imagej.github.io/pages/ImgLib2_-_Advanced_Programming_Workshop.md

 description: test description
 ---

+%Replace% ImgLibMenu %Replace% {% include warning-box content="The workshop materials linked below are outdated.
+Please get the most recent version from

 Please download the following material for the Workshop "Advanced Programming with ImgLib2" (at the ImageJ User and Developer Conference 2012).